-NYU Langone’s Center for Esophageal Disease has a multidisciplinary team of specialists—including radiologists, gastroenterologists, surgeons, and nutritionists—who are experienced in preventing, diagnosing, and treating conditions that affect the esophagus, including Barrett’s esophagus.
+NYU Langone’s Center for Esophageal Health has a multidisciplinary team of specialists—including radiologists, gastroenterologists, surgeons, and nutritionists—who are experienced in preventing, diagnosing, and treating conditions that affect the esophagus, including Barrett’s esophagus.

 No matter how severe Barrett’s esophagus is, NYU Langone doctors recommend follow-up visits at least twice per year to monitor your progress.
 As part of your care, your gastroenterologist recommends a periodic upper endoscopy, along with other tests, to check for changes in the lining of the esophagus and monitor your response to treatment.